-- The student has a cumulative GPA below 2.70. - The student has a semester GPA below 2.50. - The student receives a studio grade below B-. - The student fails to make satisfactory academic progress.
+- The student has a cumulative GPA below 2.70. - The student has a semester GPA below 2.50. - · The student receives a studio grade below B-. - The student fails to make Satisfactory Academic Progress (SAP) as outlined above.

 This policy applies to any semester, including summer, in which a student is enrolled in either a studio or at least 9 units.